sathwikshetty33/student-mentor/README.md

 ## Notes

+- The entire application is **fully dockerized** - simply run `cd core && docker-compose up` to start
 - All endpoints require authentication except registration and login
 - Students can only update their own profiles
 - Mentors have full access to test and test score management